chudzikr/sportscode-heatmaps/README.md

 Scripting to create interactive heatmap visualizations from SportsCode timelines.

 ## Features:
-* Scripts pull coded data from SportsCode timelines, calculate and display summary data
+* Scripts pull coded event instance data from SportsCode timelines, calculate and display summary data
 * Heatmap field zones are interactive.
 Clicking on a zone will show all video instances of the event in that zone.
 * Formations (stacked, split) are also interactive